filebrowser/filebrowser/README.md

 ## Search

-FileManager allows you to search through your files and it has some options.
+File Browser allows you to search through your files and it has some options.
 By default, your search will be something like this:

 ```
 this are keywords